NVlabs/CTG/README.md

 ## Pre-trained models
 We have provided checkpoints for models of CTG and CTG++ [here](https://drive.google.com/drive/folders/17oYCNGTzBPWjKqvvA8JO67WswyI0j5vw?usp=sharing).
-Note that the provided CTG model slightly differ from that in the is the original CTG paper.
+Note that the provided CTG model slightly differ from that in the original CTG paper.
 The main difference is that the prediction horizon is 52 rather than 20.
 The pre-trained models are provided under the **CC-BY-NC-SA-4.0 license**.

 ## Configurations
 check out `class DiffuserConfig` and `class SceneDiffuserConfig` in `algo_config.py` for algorithm configs, `trajdata_nusc_config.py` for dataset configs, and `scene_edit_config.py` for rollout configs (including changing the guidance used during denoising).